-At its core Modern Physics 1 studies: (a) the motion of particles and systems at speeds close to the speed of light, (b) wave-particle duality and its application to atomic systems and (c) nuclear processes and their applications to biological systems This course provides an intermediate level calculus-based treatment of Special Relativity, Quantum Mechanics and Nuclear Physics.
+At its core Modern Physics 1 studies: (a) wave-particle duality, and its application to atomic systems and solids (b) the thermal, electrical and optical properties of materials (c) atomic structure and systems.
+This course provides an intermediate level calculus-based treatment of Quantum, Atomic and Solid State Physics.

 Blended problem-based conceptual learning (lectorials) will be used to gain an understanding of key developments, ideas and theories covered in Modern Physics 1.
 Blended problem-based hands-on learning (laboratory workshops) will be used to gain an understanding of key experiments, models and analysis covered in Modern Physics 1.